-5.6.
-Webbing path.
+5.3.
+Webbing path (clarify the scope: intended for non-Integral CRS only?)

 The markings defined in this paragraph shall be permanently and durably attached and visible on the Child Restraint System, and with the child seated in the Restraint System.
-The markings shall be placed on both sides of the Child Restraint System.
 The vehicle seat illustrated on the marking shall face the same direction as the actual vehicle seat.

 There shall be a clear differentiation between the intended paths for the lap section and the diagonal section of the safety-belt.
 Indication such as color coding, words, shapes, etc. shall distinguish between sections of the adult safety-belt.